-If your dog doesn’t have an ID tag or microchip already, now is a good time to invest in both.
-The identification should provide two phone numbers where you can be reached.
-Your pet’s name and address are far less important but should also be included.
+If your dog doesn’t have an ID tag or microchip already, it is now a good time to invest in both.
+The identification should provide two phone numbers where you can be contacted.
+Your pet’s name and address are far less critical but should also be included.

-Try to pack enough food to last your pet through the entire vacation.
 “The digestive tract of dogs craves continuity,” says Dr. Murray.
-While vacation may mean new cuisines for you, new foods can leave your dog with diarrhea or an even more serious condition like pancreatitis, a sudden inflammation of the pancreas caused by eating fatty foods like table scraps.
-If it’s not possible to bring that much kibble, find a pet store at your destination that carries your dog’s typical fare.
+While vacation may mean new cuisines for you, new foods can leave your dog with diarrhea or an even more severe condition like pancreatitis, a sudden inflammation of the pancreas caused by eating fatty foods like table scraps.
+If it’s impossible to bring that much kibble, find a pet store at your destination that carries your dog’s typical fare.

 For dogs with chronic health problems, prepare for flare-ups on the road.
 Pack enough medication and put it in two different places.
 “You don’t want a stolen car to get in the way of your pet getting much-needed medicine,” cautions Dr. Murray.
 Bring a copy of your dog’s medical records as well.
 “If there’s an emergency, you don’t want to be in the ER saying, ‘He takes this little pink pill.'”